Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 ## Overview

 Runs the self-validation of a LibreNMS installation and reports every check it performs: database schema, dependencies, poller activity, disk space, file ownership and more.
 Alerts when a validation reports a warning or a failure, for example an outstanding schema update or a poller that stopped running, which LibreNMS itself keeps reporting as a healthy web interface.
-Runs the validation as the LibreNMS system user and therefore requires a matching sudo rule.
+Runs the validation as the LibreNMS system user.
 Supports extended reporting via `--lengthy`.
+Requires root or sudo.

 This is the same set of checks LibreNMS shows under "Validate Config" in its web interface.
 A LibreNMS whose schema update never finished, or whose poller stopped, keeps serving a green dashboard built from the data it collected before the problem started, which is what makes this worth alerting on separately.